 The Street is now a designated conservation area.

 Other heritage assets in the parish include the 13th century Church of the Holy Sepulchre, Warminghurst, and Little Thakeham, a Grade I listed country house on Merrywood Lane, designed by the architect Edwin Lutyens in 1902.

 Land use in the parish is predominantly agricultural, dominated by farming and wooded areas (with outstanding bluebell displays in the spring).
 As well as the original centre in The Street, the parish includes the hamlets of Abingworth and Goose Green.

 The parish’s main population now groups south of The Street in the Abingworth area, and further south in a section of the north-eastern suburb of Storrington within the Thakeham boundary.
 In the 2011 census 1816 people lived in 707 households.

 The parish’s schools are Thakeham Primary School and Steyning Grammar School (Rock Road campus), both located towards the south of the parish.
-See our Schools page for more information about their excellent provision.
+See our Childcare and Education page for more information about their excellent provision.